6 Common Causes of an Exhaust Leak

 5. Rust

-Rust is another common problem that can cause exhaust system troubles.
+Rust is another common exhaust system problem.
 Over time, rust can cause bumps which can eventually lead to physical damage to your vehicle’s components.
 Exposure to snow, rain, and salt can cause holes and corrosion in the resonators, muffler pipes, and other parts of your car’s exhaust system; consequently, this can lead to complications as the functionality of your exhaust system becomes compromised.

 To prevent this, ensure that you frequently wash your vehicle’s undercarriage.
 This allows you to clear the debris on your exhaust system that can cause rust and corrosion.